mabdilahCSE/BeReal/README.md

 By: **Mohamed Abdilahi**

 This project is a clone of the BeReal app, a social networking platform where users can share their stories and experiences with others.
 The goal of this project is to create a similar platform that provides the same features and user experience as the original app.
-Integrated and used a Parse server for login authentication and account creation, Create and fetch photo data from the parse server and used the photo library API to select and upload a photo to the server
+Integrated and used a Parse server for login authentication and account creation, Create and fetch photo data from the parse server and used the photo library API to select and upload a photo to the server.
+Parse Server Created Through [Back4App](https://www.back4app.com/), used Parse Swift SDK to access parse server backend

 ## Features: